davidcole1977/tenori-on-alike/README.md

 ## Roadmap / ToDo / Wish List

+### Next up:

+* Add ability to get scales in cents as well as hertz in scaleFactory
+* Finish scale factory, finish unit testing, give it a little polish
+* Stick it in a separate Git repo and include it as a dependency using NPM

+### Then I'll be picking from:

+* Unit test instrumentfactory
+* Create proper separation between model & view using hand-rolled solution (backbone style?
+Minimum = basic pubsub)
+* Realtime collaboration using node.js and socket.io
+* Store layer data using indexedDB
+* IndexedDB wrapper module with promises (like dexy_)
 * Move code from main.js into individual modules as appropriate
 * Unit test all module code as far as possible
 * Code coverage analysis (Istanbul?)
 * Put modules in separate GitHub repositories and treat them as project dependencies (using Bower?
 NPM?)
-* Complete the refactoring of
-* Clear separation between models and views
 * Nice looking visual interface with previews of each layer
 * refactor the reactive instance to be prettier, nicer, more maintainable
-* Use MV* pattern / library (backbone? hand rolled?)
 * Create new instruments using factory pattern with a fluent (chainable) interface
 * Allow unit testing in browser context with Phantom JS
-* Realtime collaboration using node.js and socket.io
 * Saving sequences in local storage
 * Saving sequences in cloud storage (AWS?
 Dropbox?)
 * Visual analysis of output audio stream